An example of a popular relationship problem often seen in couples therapy, and how an emerging treatment might be the perfect solution.

 The nine steps to EFT for couples:

-- Ascertain the problems that brought the couple for treatment and the patterns that emerge when discussing these issues
+- Ascertain the problems that brought the couple for treatment and the patterns that emerge when discussing these issues.
+An assessment is an important first step in establishing the core problems of the relationship.

 The therapist will help the couple identify the negative interaction cycle that they have played out.
 In this case, the husband would reach out to the wife in some way and, when she did not react the way he wanted, he would become critical and aggressive, and she would withdraw.